Competitors put best foot forward for toe wrestling championship

 There are two participants in each bout.
 With their feet on a small square ring on the floor, the competitors begin by locking their big toes together, before battling arm-wrestling style to drive their opponent’s foot to the ground.
 Toe inspections are a must and mixed sex matches are not allowed.

-“There have been some dirty toed tactics, ‘flicking off’ is one of them,” organizer Edward Allington said.
+“There have been some dirty toed tactics, ‘flicking off’ is one of them,” organiser Edward Allington said.

 “If you know you’re going to lose, if you pull your toe away then it’s difficult for the referee to decide if it’s accidental or deliberate.”